 What I find annoying with clients is when they just use you as a tool to make a logo and don’t consider your design vision.
 This often happens in the form of the client pushing ideas that don’t work well and ignoring your pleas to stop the disaster.

 To avoid these kinds of clients, I try to have a face-to-face conversation with them to establish a level of respect.
 I’ve also begun charging higher prices to weed out all the potential clients who aren’t as serious about their business.

 I believe that any successful design job starts with good communication skills and asking the right questions.
 By setting things up in the beginning, we will certainly avoid a huge percentage of problems down the road.
 Having said that, one of the things I try to avoid as much as possible is to deal with clients with 3 or more decision-makers.
 Even if all design work has to follow a set of rules that make the final product unique, we all know that both design and art can be subjective, and each individual will think differently about it.
 After a few bad experiences, now I understand that I have to make sure I know who is going to make the final decision and communicate to that person alone.

 Album Artwork by Jimbo Bernaus

-In order to avoid any kind of headache, it’s really important to stick to a plan and follow steps.
+To avoid any kind of headache, it’s vital to stick to a plan and follow steps.
 Mine are:

 - Make sure I know who I’m working with and state in the beginning that I want to communicate with the decision-maker.